abohmeed/argocd-class-resources/Section 04/Deploying Applications to Argo CD using Kustomize.md

     target:
     kind: Ingress
     name: caddy-ingress

+## If you are pointing to host entry or local DNS server entry pointing to your PC

+apiVersion: kustomize.config.k8s.io/v1beta1
+kind: Kustomization

+resources:
+- ../base
+namespace: default

+patchesStrategicMerge:
+  - ingress.yaml

 ```

 10. Create a new Argo CD application in the `argo-cd` directory called `caddy.yaml` and add the following: